AndrewYuzm/LittleCarpool/README.md

-Note: This is not an open sourse project.
+Note: This is not an open source project.
 # LittleCarpool
 A Web APP for Carpooling, based on Wechat mini-program Support English, Chinese